conorluddy/React-Portfolio-2017/content/photography/about.md

   to work out is they want me in it.
 If they do, it's a smash.
 If they don't, it's a turd that opens on a tugboat.</p>

-  <p className="-wide-cols">Let me just say this: It's nothing this side of deplorable, that a
+  <p class="-wide-cols">Let me just say this: It's nothing this side of deplorable, that a
   certain Chaim Levine - yeah, that's Chuck's real name - mistook this rock star for his own selfish exit strategy, bro.
 It's ... yeah ... it's an understatement.
 You know, I just ...
 I'm sorry, man, I got magic and I got